 Office supplies like staplers, photocopiers, and pens are actual criminals for spreading germs.
 It is vital that your office cleaners in Sydney and you to take time and clean down these supplies.

 Cleaning companies are refocusing their operations to disinfecting cleaning a more profound form of cleaning which attempts to specifically counter the Coronavirus threat.

 Second, education is an important piece.
-Employers need to educate their employees on what are the signs and symptoms of COVID 19 cleaning and other upper respiratory infections and what they should do as a result of exposure.
+Employers need to educate their employees on what are the signs and symptoms of COVID and other upper respiratory infections and what they should do as a result of exposure.

 The third element is implementing social distancing.
 There are many ways on how you can do social distancing depending on the industry that you are involved in:

 - Rearranging work environment so that people are spaced farther apart to meet that six feet in between guideline.